MicrosoftDocs/EMDocs/EMDocs/Solutions/ata-attack-simulation-playbook.md

 ![net user domain](./media/ata-attack-simulation-playbook/ata-attack-simulation-playbook-fig19.png)

-Based on this result the attacker will learn that *RonHD* is a member of the *Helpdesk*.
-RonHD’s account just became interesting to the attacker.
+Based on this result the attacker will learn that *RonHD* is a member of the *Helpdesk*. *RonHD’s* account just became interesting to the attacker.
 However, further more analysis is needed to see if the account has admin privileges on other computers.
 After all, it would make little sense to use it to laterally move to another computer only to discover that it has lower privileges than what the attacker already has.

 Based on that, the next step is to enumerate a remote computer’s memberships.
-In this step you will use PowerSploit, a series of PowerShell modules used by penetration testers.
-Open a PowerShell session and traverse to the location where PowerSploit is saved locally on *Victim-PC*.
+In this step you will use *PowerSploit*, a series of PowerShell modules used by penetration testers.
+Open a PowerShell session and traverse to the location where *PowerSploit* is saved locally on *Victim-PC*.
 In the PowerShell console, execute the command below:

     Import-Module .\PowerSploit.psm1
 	Get-NetLocalGroup 192.168.10.30

-The first command is used to import the PowerSploit module into memory and in the second command is to execute one of the provided functions provided by that module, in this case, *Get-NetLocalGroup*.
+The first command is used to import the *PowerSploit* module into memory and in the second command is to execute one of the provided functions provided by that module, in this case, *Get-NetLocalGroup*.

 An example of the result of this command is shown in the following image: